When you want to attend a GED® instructional class, you often will have to take the TABE test. TABE stands for Test for Adult Basic Education.

 The TABE English Section

 In the TABE English section, a student’s communication skills are assessed.
 These are the skills required to function effectively at work, in daily life, and in the classroom.
+Some students think that if they graduate from high school they will get a GED as well, but the two credentials are quite different, though equivalent.
 The main four English language domains are:

 Standard English Conventions